Infrastructure Division

 Infrastructure Plan Review Center (IPRC)

-New development civil construction plans are submitted electronically to IPRC via Accela; which, uses a team of professional engineers to review, comment and accept the design plans for construction.
+New development civil construction plans are submitted electronically to IPRC through Accela.
+Using a multidisciplinary team of professional engineers, IPRC reviews, comments on, and ultimately accepts design plans for construction.

 Plat Review